Is Acupuncture Covered by Insurance in Alberta?

 See full rates at josephcoccagna.com/rates-services

 If you have extended health benefits, there's a good chance acupuncture is covered — and Dr. Coccagna's registration with the College of Acupuncturists of Alberta meets the requirements of most major insurers.
-A quick call to your provider will confirm your specific coverage and limits.
+A quick call to your provider will confirm your specific limits.

-If you don't have coverage, acupuncture is still a worthwhile investment — and potentially tax-deductible.
+No coverage?
+Acupuncture is still a worthwhile investment — and potentially tax-deductible.

 Dr. Joseph Coccagna is a Doctor of Acupuncture (Dr. Ac.) registered with the College of Acupuncturists of Alberta, practicing at The Natural Health Collective, 1607 20 Ave NW, Calgary, AB.